pintusorn/AdaptiveTransitory/README.md

 ## Abstract

-This work aims to investigate and study how would different platoon controller needs to react without any intermeditary especially for merging scenario.
-Different controller platoon merging presents in mismatch controller type and may cause

-## Raw Result
+This work aims to investigate how different platoon controllers respond during merging scenarios without the use of any intermediary mechanisms.
+Merging between platoons with mismatched controller types may lead to instability, unsafe gaps, or inefficient merging behavior.
+Based on these observations, we introduce an adaptive transitory controller --- a simple mechanism designed to facilitate smoother and safer merging between heterogeneous platoons.

+## Heterogeneous controller merging baseline result
+The result in the tables are the average value of the joining platoon.
 ![Raw Data Visualization](utils/raw_data.jpg)